phuocng/html-dom/posts/show-or-hide-table-columns.md

 };
 ```

+{% callout %}
-> ## Tip
+### Tip

->
-> This post uses the [Attach event handlers inside other handlers](/attach-event-handlers-inside-other-handlers) tip.
+This post uses the [Attach event handlers inside other handlers](/attach-event-handlers-inside-other-handlers) tip.
+{% endcallout %}

 ## Toggle table columns

 When clicking a menu item, we will toggle the column determined by given index.
 In order to query all cells in the given column, we [add](/get-set-and-remove-data-attributes) a custom `data` attribute to each cell:

 ```js
 // Get the number of columns